Best daily deals

 Loop Experience Plus earplug in the ear of a B&K5128 test head.

-SoundGuys and testing fixtures agree: AirPods are not hearing protection.
+SoundGuys and testing fixtures agree: AirPods do not have hearing protection.

 Though the products may cancel noise, earbuds with ANC are not hearing protection and should not be counted on for this purpose.
 If you want something to protect you from the din of a concert or commute, you need something that’s actually meant for the job.
 You need hearing protection.